-Question Group 1 Group 2 Group 3 Do you think that the activities that we are going to carry out with the project will affect the environment?
-How do you No. Because we learn to harvest water.
-We take care of the trees, Help improve the soil Improves our farm Improves the environment "Caraña" is a tree that we found in the Beneficial because it doesn't consume chemicals It helps us survive and take care of the environment It doesn't affect the environment The water from the river for drinking, We consider that the project doesn't affect the environment, and it helps improve the soil's fertility We use the forest's resources for medicine, ,, utilize the resources that are in the forest like the plants, animals, water, rocks and fire (natural resources) to cover the daily needs (livelihoods) and sustain their spiritual customs? forest for medicine and we use the achiote to paint We hunt animals to eat and for selling Plants for medicine, sowing "chácara" and hats, wood We use the forest's resources for medicine, houses, handicrafts, clothing, boats, food.
+Question Group 1 Group 2 Group 3 e f) Question ) Do you think that the activities that we are going to carry out with the project will affect the environment? ) How do you utilize the resources that are in the forest like the plants, animals, water, rocks and fire (natural resources) to cover the daily needs (livelihoods) and sustain their spiritual customs?
+Group 1 No. Because we learn to harvest water.
+We take care of the trees, Help improve the soil Improves our farm Improves the environment "Caraña" is a tree that we found in the forest for medicine and we use the achiote to paint "Pita" to wash the "chácara".
+"Jilar" palm to make the hat and "chácara" "Yuquillo" to paint the "chácara", "majagua" Ink leaf for the hats "Hombre grande" tree for medicine "Bejuco" to make baskets and motets "Chutra" for medicine "Oscaño" is found on the mountain Real palm to make houses Reforest with native trees ("bateo", "sigua", "el criollo") Group 2 Beneficial because it doesn't consume chemicals It helps us survive and take care of the environment It doesn't affect the environment The water from the river for drinking, washing, bathing, and to water the plants We hunt animals to eat and for selling Plants for medicine, sowing "chácara" and hats, wood Group 3 We consider that the project doesn't affect the environment, and it helps improve the soil's fertility We use the forest's resources for medicine, houses, handicrafts, clothing, boats, food.
 For food: "caraña", "chutra", "hombre grande", "alcarreto", cocoa tree, lemon verbena For houses: palm, motet, pixvae, "jilar" palm, "majagua" For Handicrafts: "bateo", ink leaf For food: "hiraca", fern, mushrooms, birds, reptiles, guava.
 Clothing: "Ñumi", hammock Medicinal Roots: "mastranto", coriander root, garlic clove, ginger.
-Q uestion 3 d What changes have you observed in the agriculture (past- today) • In the past, we planted without soil fertilizer but the land was good, the seeds were healthy, now you have to fertilize the land in order for it to grow better.
+Painted rabbit, iguana, "paisana", peacock, "tapuca", parrot and macaw we need to take care of all of these animals and use them for food Question 3 C I) What changes have you observed in the agriculture (past- today) • In the past, we planted without soil fertilizer but the land was good, the seeds were healthy, now you have to fertilize the land in order for it to grow better.
 Changes in the agricultural heating cycle: in the past we would plant in April and May, now we have to plant in June and July Plagues: increase in oranges, coffee, beans, yam, soursop, tomato Increase of tractors and drill heads • We have noticed small changes in the agriculture from the past to the present.
 Production has diminished due to the migration of people to urban areas, searching for a better lifestyle and also